jantinnerezo/livewire-alert/README.md

 php artisan vendor:publish --tag=livewire-alert:assets
 ```

-And then in your view you can do the following:
+And then in your view you can include the published script instead of including inline script with `<x-livewire-alert::scripts />` component.
 ``` html
 <script src="{{ asset('vendor/livewire-alert/livewire-alert.js') }}"></script>
 ```

-Instead of `<x-livewire-alert::scripts />`.

 ## Requirements
-This package uses Livewire under the hood.
-Please make sure you include it in your dependencies before using this package.
+This package is meant to use with Livewire components.
+Make sure you are using it with Livewire projects only.

 - PHP 7.2 or higher